Professor Lesley Regan is the first female President of the College in 64 years.

 Briefings on policy, scientific and clinical issues in the media spotlight

-Membership magazine, the Scanner, membership surveys, obituaries and more
+Membership magazine, O&G news, membership surveys, obituaries and more

 Registered charity no. 213280